pharmpy/pharmr/README.md

 ### Install from CRAN

-pharmr is available via CRAN, and can be installed via:
+The latest stable version of pharmr is available via CRAN, and can be installed via:

 ```R
 install.packages("pharmr")